 Twice as Tall feels like a bare-faced bid for global superstardom – deserved, but the crossover attempts aren’t as effortlessly sincere as the African-flavoured material.

-2022, 7.5/10
+2022, 7/10

-It’s worth it for a strong first half – ‘Glory’, with its jazzy syncopation and supporting vocals from Ladysmith Black Mambazo, is a strong and spiritual opener.
+It’s worth it for an impressive first half – ‘Glory’, with its jazzy syncopation and supporting vocals from Ladysmith Black Mambazo, is a strong and spiritual opener.
 ‘Kilometre’ came out more than a year in advance of the record and remains excellent.
 ‘Last Last’ is an even better single, blending soulful verses with a hooky chorus.
 My favourite Burna Boy tracks are his political songs, and I enjoy ‘Whiskey’, about the oil pollution in his hometown.

 Love, Damini has strong moments, particularly in the first half, but it’s too long and too incoherent.